 - Keep taking this drug as you have been told by your doctor or other health care provider, even if you feel well.

 - Take this drug at the same time of day.

 Tablets and capsules:

-- If your child has low stomach acid or your child takes another drug to lower stomach acid, give this drug with an acidic drink like non-diet cola.
+- If you have low stomach acid or you take another drug to lower stomach acid, talk with your doctor about how to take this drug.
+You may need to take this drug with an acidic drink like non-diet cola.

-- For fungal infections in the mouth, throat, or swallowing tube (esophagus): Have your child swish in the mouth for a few seconds and swallow.
+- For fungal infections in the mouth, throat, or swallowing tube (esophagus): Swish in your mouth for a few seconds and swallow.